celestiaorg/nmt/spec/nmt.md

 # NMT Data Structure

-Namespaced Merkle Tree, at the core is a normal Merkle tree that employs a modified hash function, namely a [namespaced hash](#namespaced-hash) to ensure each node in the tree encompasses the range of namespaces of its descendants' messages.
+Namespaced Merkle Tree, at its core, is a normal Merkle tree that employs a modified hash function, namely a [namespaced hash](#namespaced-hash) to ensure each node in the tree encompasses the range of namespaces of its descendants' messages.
-The messages stored in the NMT leaves are arranged in ascending order based on their namespace IDs, which must be of a fixed and known size and have the format `<NsID>||<Message Data>`.
+Messages stored in the NMT leaves are all namespace-prefixed with the format `<NsID>||<Message Data>` and arranged in ascending order based on their namespace IDs.
+All namespace identifiers have a fixed and known size.

 ## Namespaced Hash